Radha Soami Satsang Beas: Ethical lifestyle and community support

 Individual practice is further supported by community gatherings.
 Attending satsang (spiritual discourses) is a cornerstone of the path, serving to reinforce the teachings and create a collective spiritual atmosphere.
-In addition, followers are encouraged to perform seva (selfless service) at the organisation's centers and in their communities.
+In addition, followers are encouraged to perform seva (selfless service) at the organisation's centres and in their communities.
 Seva is seen as a practical means of cultivating humility, devotion, and love for others.

 The dera at Beas

 The international headquarters of Radha Soami Satsang Beas, known as Dera Baba Jaimal Singh, is located on the banks of the Beas River in Punjab.
-It functions as both the spiritual center of the organisation and a sprawling, self-sufficient township.
+It functions as both the spiritual centre of the organisation and a sprawling, self-sufficient township.
 While a place of pilgrimage, it has been described as more of a "spiritual city" than a traditional ashram, notable for its high degree of organisation and its reliance on volunteer service.

-It is not only a spiritual centre for the organisation but also a self sufficient township that operates on a massive scale, especially during designated weekends when the Master is present.
+It is not only a spiritual centre for the organisation but also a self-sufficient township that operates on a massive scale, especially during designated weekends when the Master is present.
 People from all over the world then come over to attend satsang, receive initiation and perform seva.